vinpac/sublime-simple-import/README.md

 Configurations
 -------------

 To configurate Simple Import you can do 2 this.
-You can create a file on the root of your project called `.simple-import`. **IMPORTANT** This is a json file.
+You can create a file on the root of your project called `.simple-import.json`. **IMPORTANT** This is a json file.

 Example: